danny0838/webarchiveviewer/README.md

 2. **maff**: A file format which each webpage as well as its referenced resources are packed into a top sub-directory of a file using the zip algorithm.
 See [official introduction](http://maf.mozdev.org/index.html) for detail.

-Use [Web ScrapBook](https://github.com/danny0838/webscrapbook) to save a webpage as the above formats.
+You can use [Web ScrapBook](https://github.com/danny0838/webscrapbook) to save a webpage as the above formats.

 We'll support .epub, .mht, .chm, etc, in the future if viable.